German food maker Knorr to rename 'gypsy sauce' | DW | 16.08.2020

-Knorr, one of Germany's biggest conserved food manufacturers, is to rename its "Zigeunersauce" because of the racist overtones associated with the name of the traditional sauce.
+Knorr, one of Germany's biggest conserved food manufacturers, plans to rename its "Zigeunersauce" because of the racist overtones associated with the name of the traditional sauce.

-The corporate owners of ready-made food maker Knorr told the Bild am Sonntag newspaper on Sunday that it is planning to change the name of its Zigeunersauce (literally: gypsy sauce) to "Hungarian-style paprika sauce" in the next few weeks.
+The corporate owners of ready-made food maker Knorr told the Bild am Sonntag newspaper that it is planning to change the name of its "Zigeunersauce" (literally: gypsy sauce) to "Hungarian-style paprika sauce" in the next few weeks.

 "Since the term 'Zigeunersauce' can be interpreted negatively, we have decided to give our Knorr sauce a new name," Knorr's owner, the multinational Unilever, said in a statement.